-When you first see an Alaskan Malamute, it's easy to be impressed by his large stature, wolf-like facial markings, and huge plumed tail waving at you.
+When you first see an Alaskan Malamute, it's easy to be impressed by their large stature, wolf-like facial markings, and huge plumed tail waving at you.
 It's often believed that Malamutes are part wolf.
 They might play a wolf on TV or in the movies, but in truth they're all domestic dog.

 Alaskan Malamutes do best in situations in which they have plenty of room and opportunities to exercise so they don't become bored and restless.
 Their independent nature often causes them to be labeled as stubborn or stupid, but their intelligence shines through with the correct training.
-If the Alaskan Malamute is the right breed for you, he will give you years of enjoyment as an active playmate and companion who keeps his puppy joie de vivre well into adult life.
+If the Alaskan Malamute is the right breed for you, they will give you years of enjoyment as an active playmate and companion who keeps their puppy joie de vivre well into adult life.

 - Not recommended for the first time dog owner as their intelligence combined with stubbornness can make them a challenge for someone not savvy in dog behavior.

 - Malamutes will challenge for top position in the household.
 Everyone who lives with the dog must be able to properly deal with this and clearly establish all family members are not to be pushed around.

 - Alaskan Malamutes are notorious diggers.
 Any fencing should be buried so they cannot dig out of their yard.